 Panel of Industry Experts

-The strongest consideration will be given to moderated panel discussions, featuring several leading experts from the foodservice industry to discuss one of the topics listed on the previous page.
+The strongest consideration will be given to moderated panel discussions, featuring several leading experts from the foodservice industry to discuss one of the topics listed above.

 Restaurant Educational Courses